csuermann/node-red-contrib-virtual-smart-home/readme.md

 ## Highlights

 - supports a growing set of device types
-  - Switch
-  - Plug
+  - Blinds
+  - Color Changing Light Bulb
   - Dimmable Light Bulb
-  - Color Changing Light Bulb
   - Dimmer Switch
-  - Blinds
   - Garage Door Opener
+  - Plug
+  - Switch
+  - Temperature Sensor
 - no separate account needed.
 Just link your existing Amazon account.
 - new virtual devices can simply be dragged onto the Node-RED canvas and will proactively be discovered by Alexa.
 No need to ask Alexa to discover devices.